uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 ---

 It is assumed developers will use Docker for dependencies outside this
-repository: ONI (and its services), database, RAIS (IIIF server), the ONI Agent, and SFTPGo.
+repository: ONI (staging and production, and services for both), database, RAIS (IIIF server), the ONI Agents (staging and production), and SFTPGo.
 The rest of the tools are most easily installed locally, and the NCA binaries themselves are in fact easier by far to install locally versus building them in an image when code changes.

 ## Requirements / Setup